IBM/aspera-cli/README.md

-        --notif-template=VALUE       Email ERB template for notification of transfers --version-check-days=VALUE   Period in days to check new version (zero to disable) --plugin-folder=VALUE        Folder where to find additional plugins --ts=VALUE                   Override transfer spec values (Hash)
+        --notif-template=VALUE       Email ERB template for notification of transfers --version-check-days=VALUE   Period in days to check new version (zero to disable) --plugin-folder=VALUE        Folder where to find additional plugins --insecure=ENUM              Do not validate any HTTPS certificate: [no], yes --ignore-certificate=VALUE   List of HTTPS url where to no validate certificate (Array) --http-options=VALUE         Options for HTTP/S socket (Hash)
+        --ts=VALUE                   Override transfer spec values (Hash)
         --to-folder=VALUE            Destination folder for transferred files
         --sources=VALUE              How list of transferred files is provided (@args,@ts,Array)